anvil-ui/anvil/README.md

 "Tick-Tock: 1" instead of "Tick-Tock: 0".
 However the only actual view method being called would be setText().

-3. There is no need to call Anvil.render() inside your event listeners:
+You should know that there is no need to call Anvil.render() inside your event listeners, it's already called after each UI listener call:

 ``` java
 public void view() {